jefersonla/cloudsemanticwot/README.md

-# CSWoT: A Platform as a Service for Semantic Web of Things.
+# PSWoT: A Platform as a Service for Semantic Web of Things.